 Open 11am – 3pm, 5pm – 8pm every day

 Monja or Monjayaki, Japanese style pan fried batter, is the most popular local food in Tokyo.
 It looks strange at first but the taste is good and you can enjoy the process of making it as well.
-It’s often compared with Okonomiyaki in Kansai region but Monja is more runny and looks like a melted cheese.
+It’s often compared with Okonomiyaki in the Kansai region but Monja is more runny and looks like melted cheese.
+The Tsukishima area in Tokyo is a famous spot for monja and there’s Monja Street where there are over 80 restaurants specialized for monja lined up.

 Where to eat: Monja Kura